tiesjan/django-convenient-formsets/README.md

 Creating an instance of the JavaScript constructor function `ConvenientFormset` allows a user to add and delete forms within the rendered formset.
 When a user makes changes, the management form is updated accordingly.
 The constructor function can be passed the parameters outlined below.
-In case the initialization of `ConvenientFormset` fails, check the browser console for some helpful output.
+In case initialization fails, check the browser console for some helpful output.

 ###### GENERAL
 <dl>